larescze/seclab/README.md

 <p>2.
 Select summary filters, chart and results display limit (optional).</p>
 <p>3.
 Click on <code>🔍</code> or press ENTER.</p>
 <p>4.
 Explore search results, TOP 5 charts.</p>
 <p>Note: If vulnerabilities summary was selected, you can visit TOP 5 CVEs details on <a href="https://nvd.nist.gov/">NIST</a> (National Institute of Standards and Technology).
-By clicking on host IP, you will be redirected to <a href="https://www.shodan.io/">shodan.io</a> for more details.</p>
+By clicking on the host IP, you will be redirected to <a href="https://www.shodan.io/">shodan.io</a> for more details.</p>

 <h3>Exploits</h3>
 <p>1.
 Login to access <em>Exploits</em> page:</p>